pratyushcrd/python_scripts/README.md

-# python_scripts
+# Python Scripts
-A collection for short script I will be making
+A collection for short scripts I will be making